Orellius/Orellius/README.md

 # Orel Ohayon

-Self-taught builder out of Haifa.
+Self-taught builder out of Israel.
 I work top-to-bottom — Chromium internals and Wine→Metal translation at the metal, Hebrew-first web and real-time infra at the surface — and ship the whole thing myself.